naumi421/Soil_Property_Mapping_2d_v_3D/README.md

 cop_ncss17wLIMS_ec12_covarsc.txt: Training points for soil 1:2 H2O electrical conductivity with environmental covariates already extracted.

-Example maps produced from these scripts for the paper are available at the following repository:
+Example maps for review produced from these scripts for the paper are available at the following repository:

 Version 1: http://doi.org/10.5281/zenodo.1458273